1925 NFL Championship controversy: Aftermath

 By 1963, the NFL appointed a special commission to examine the case, but voted 12–2 in favor of continuing to recognize the Cardinals as champions.
 The lone dissenters were Art Rooney and George Halas, the then-owners of the Pittsburgh Steelers and the Chicago Bears, respectively.
-In 2003, the issue was brought up again during the league's October owners meeting.
-However, the NFL voted 30–2 not to reopen the case, with the lone supporters being the Pittsburgh Steelers and the Philadelphia Eagles, the league's two Pennsylvania teams.
+During this period, Charles "Stormy" Bidwill Jr., then head of the Chicago Cardinals, sent a letter to sports writer Red Smith opposing Pottsville’s attempt to be recognized as the 1925 NFL champions, describing the town as small and insignificant.
+In 2003, the issue was brought up again during the league's October owners meeting, where a suggestion to co-award the 1925 championship title received backing from Dan Rooney of the Pittsburgh Steelers, Jeffrey Lurie of the Philadelphia Eagles, Pottsville’s mayor John D. W. Reiley, and Pennsylvania’s governor Ed Rendell, but Bill Bidwill persuaded the owners to vote 30–2 against it.
 Ironically, Philadelphia's franchise is the direct successor to and is the same franchise as (although, in league records, not the same team) the Frankford Yellow Jackets, the very team that filed the protest that resulted in the ruling in the first place; the Eagles replaced the Yellow Jackets after the latter went bankrupt and ceased operations.
+On December 10, 2007, the Pennsylvania House passed House Resolution 533 with full agreement, recognizing the achievements of the Pottsville Maroons and calling on the NFL to revisit the 1925 championship dispute, further amplifying advocacy efforts.

 One of the strongest opponents of a reversal has been the family of Charles Bidwill and his son Bill, who have controlled the Cardinals since 1933, and began to claim the 1925 title as their own.
 Because the now-Arizona Cardinals franchise currently holds the NFL record for the longest championship drought, and also the longest championship drought within the four major professional sports leagues, having won only one title since 1925 (in 1947) and only six playoff games (three of those in one postseason) in sixty years, this futility has been attributed to a sports-related curse placed on the team by Pottsville.

 The controversy involving territorial rights also led to the founding of the first American Football League after New York Giants owner Tim Mara objected to the leasing of Yankee Stadium and the application for an NFL franchise by C. C. Pyle.
-When the NFL rejected Pyle's overture, he formed a competing league to showcase the talents of Red Grange and University of Washington All-American George "Wildcat" Wilson.
+When the NFL rejected Pyle's overture, he formed a competing league to showcase the talents of Red Grange and George "Wildcat" Wilson.
 The rival league folded after the 1926 season, and Mara relented, allowing Pyle to operate his team in the NFL and at Yankee Stadium.